I may earn a commission if you click on links in this post and make a purchase.

 How to Package Home Canned Gifts

-There’s something so very amazing about a jar of home canned goodness.
+There’s something wonderful about a jar of home canned goodness.
 Share it proudly with everyone you know for almost every occasion to make gift giving not only frugal but also full of heart-felt meaning.

 I love those shrink wrap labels!
 We give canned goods for gifts quite often and those would really dress up the jars.
 Thanks for the opportunity!